maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 Enabling host name verification requires a certificate update.
 For more information, see [Embedded ActiveMQ settings in Policy Studio](/docs/apim_reference/general_activemq_settings/).

+### New SHA-256 hash algorithm option on SFTP server fingerprint check

+To improve security in API Gateway, a new `SHA-256 hash` algorithm option was added to [File Upload](/docs/apim_policydev/apigw_polref/routing_additional/#file-upload-filter) and [File Download](/docs/apim_policydev/apigw_polref/routing_additional/#file-download-filter) routing filters, and [FTP Poller](/docs/apim_policydev/apigw_gw_instances/general_ftp_scanner/) on SFTP server fingerprint check.

+The `SHA-256` algorithm option is designed to replace the existing `MD5` algorithm, and it is advisable to use it now as it is more secure.

 ### Changes to JWT Verify filter

 There are new output options that can be configured for the JWT Verify filter in Policy Studio.
 For more information, see [JWT Verify - Output](/docs/apim_policydev/apigw_polref/integrity_additional/#verify-output).